researchanddesign/coding-guidelines/README.md

 - With front-end frameworks, such as Angular, we also utilize [component styles](https://angular.io/guide/component-styles).

 ## Drupal
-- This is a work in progress.
-We are looking to adapt lint and prettier to our php projects.
 - We recommend following [Drupal's specific guidelines](https://www.drupal.org/docs/develop/standards).
+- We are looking to adapt lint and prettier to our php projects so the majority of these rules can be applied automatically.